neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 ### Cypher Template Questions

-Try asking: **"Tell me about Apple's SEC filing and their major investors"**
+Try asking: **"Tell me about Apple Inc. including their risk factors, products, and major institutional investors"**

 The agent recognizes this as a company lookup, selects the appropriate Cypher Template tool, and executes a graph traversal to retrieve Apple's filing details, risk factors, and institutional owners.